-2.2.6 Nottingham is a designated Core City (see Glossary), recognised as a city of national importance, and an important driver of the wider economy.
+2.2.6 Nottingham is a designated Core City (see gelossary), recognised as a city of national importance, and an important driver of the wider economy.
 Its influence is reflected in it being 6th position in CACI 2011 national retail ranking.
 It is also a designated Science City (see glossary), in recognition of the vital importance of the two hospital campuses and two universities (with campus locations throughout Greater Nottingham) to its economy, particularly in terms of offering knowledge intensive jobs and spin out opportunities.
 Science City objectives will also be supported by the designation of the Boots Campus as an Enterprise Zone which includes the Boots Campus, MediPark, Beeston Business Park and Nottingham Science Park.
 There is a strong service sector presence including education, health, public administration and business services, however, manufacturing industry remains a significant part of the economy.

-2.2.7 Economic activity and employment rates in the plan area are relatively low - 71% of people of working-age are economically active and 64% in employment (73% and 66% respectively for Greater Nottingham), compared with 76% and 70% nationally4.
+2.2.7 Economic activity and employment rates in the plan area are relatively low - 7274% of people of working-age are economically active and 6564% in employment (7473% and 6866% respectively for Greater Nottingham), compared with 76% and 70% nationally6.
 This is partly due to the large number of students, but there are also challenges in terms of skills and qualifications, which need to be addressed if the economy is to become more service based and knowledge orientated.

-3 ONS 2010 Population Estimates for Lower Layer Super Output Areas (experimental)
+5 Office for National Statistics 2011 Census, Crown Copyright ONS 2010 Population Estimates for Lower Layer Super-Output Areas (experimental)-